awandahl/choosing_journal/index.md

 ## TIP!!

-When submitting to a journal, clearly state why your manuscript fits the scope of the journal in the cover letter!!!
+When submitting, clearly state why your manuscript fits the scope of the journal in the cover letter!!!

 _____
 ## Why should you do this?